Kwai Chang Caine: Caine's name

-"My mother’s family is from Hebei province."

-"Then we are both Changs of Hebei.
-Five hundred years ago, we were of the same family."

 Suggesting that "Chang" was a sort of maternal family name, which is not a concept in Chinese surnames.
 On the other hand, in episode s3e20 The Brothers Caine, the first time Caine meets his brother Danny and this one has him at gunpoint, Caine explains:

-"If you cannot believe me, please listen.
-Our father was Thomas Henry Caine.
-Our grandfather was Henry Raphael Caine, a maker of stone images.
-Your mother was Elizabeth Chambers.
-My mother was Kwai Lin, a Chinese woman our father met on his travels in the East."

 This time it is "Kwai" which appears as a maternal surname, contradicting both the other episode and Chinese usage.
 At any rate, both "Kwai" and "Chang" are Chinese names, and both have a presence as surnames.